microprediction/microprediction/docs/feb.md

  - See [prizes](https://microprediction.github.io/microprediction/prizes.html)
  - Join the Microprediction [slack](https://microprediction.github.io/microprediction/slack.html) to see daily prize announcements.

- - See [setup](https://microprediction.github.io/microprediction/setup.html) if you do nothing else.
+See [setup](https://microprediction.github.io/microprediction/setup.html) if you do nothing else, since you can participate just by cutting and pasting a one-line bash command.

+-+-

  - Documentation [map](https://microprediction.github.io/microprediction/map.html)